Below is a “just the facts” rundown of the UK online defamation notice and takedown procedure.

 If the poster says, “keep it up,” then the operator must hand over the poster’s contact information if he or she consented to its release.
 If the poster refuses to reveal their identity to the claimant, the claimant must obtain a court order if he or she wants to pursue the matter.

-Step Four of the UK Online Defamation Notice and Takedown Procedure: Actions For Repeat Offenders
+UK Online Defamation Notice and Takedown Procedure Step #5: Actions For Repeat Offenders

 If the same poster makes similar comments on the same website repeatedly, and one round of takedown request has already occurred, then the website operator must remove the comments – regardless of whether or not a formal complaint is sent – within 48 hours.